awslabs/aws-security-assessment-solution/README.md

   + This Athena query will scan your VPC flow logs for IP addresses from the CISA AA20-352A.
 + SSM Automation document - SolorWindsAA20-352AAutomatedScanner
   + This is a systems manager automation document that will scan Windows EC2 instances for impacted .dll files from CISA AA20-352A.
-+ Route53 DNS resolver query
++ Route53 DNS resolver query - AA20352A DNS IOC
-  + This will create a query for customers that have enabled [DNS query logging](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/query-logs.html)
+  + This Athena query will scan your DNS logs for customers that have enabled [DNS query logging](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/query-logs.html)

 # Frequently Asked Questions (FAQ)